SalK91/convex_optimization/docs/convex/18_duality.md

 Strong duality means the dual gives *exactly the same value* as the primal — and optimal multipliers $(\lambda^*, \mu^*)$ exist.

-For convex problems, this beautiful property holds under Slater’s condition (see Chapter 8):
+For convex problems Slater’s condition (see Chapter 8):

 > If there exists a strictly feasible point $\tilde{x}$ such that
 > $g_i(\tilde{x}) < 0$ for all $i$, and $h_j(\tilde{x}) = 0$ for all $j$,